 "It was our first trip with your company.
 John and I loved it.
 The itinerary was perfect.
 Busy days followed by quieter ones.
+Lorna and Ashley were lovely and so capable!
 The coordination was superb.
 Thank you.
 We had the trip of a lifetime!"